octobercms/install/README.md

     sudo apt-get update &&
     sudo apt-get install php php-ctype php-curl php-xml php-fileinfo php-gd php-json php-mbstring php-mysql php-sqlite3 php-zip

-## Install with Composer instead
+## Installing October CMS v2.0

-You may also install v1.1 of October CMS using composer, which is also a free version for testing, trial and teaching purposes.
+The latest version of October CMS is v2.0, a professionally managed version of October CMS.
+A small fee is required to use this version.
+It uses composer for its dependency management and can be installed with this command.

-    composer create-project october/october:1.1.* myoctober
+    composer create-project october/october myoctober

-> **Note**: To install the latest version of October CMS, visit the [documentation for installation instructions](https://octobercms.com/docs).
+For further information, visit the [documentation for installation instructions](https://octobercms.com/docs/setup/installation).